 How to Cook the Perfect Steak by Chef Charles Knight

-Medium: Place your left thumb in between your left forefinger and your left middle finger and press down on the soft fleshy part at the base of your left thumb with your right forefinger.
-That’s what medium feels like.
+- Medium: Place your left thumb in between your left forefinger and your left middle finger and press down on the soft fleshy part at the base of your left thumb with your right forefinger.
+That is what medium feels like.

 Deglazing the Pan

-One of the most sought after features by professional chefs and knowledgeable home cooks is Health Craft’s non-porous surgical stainless steel cooking surface.
+One of the most sought-after features by professional chefs and knowledgeable home cooks is Health Craft’s non-porous surgical stainless steel cooking surface.
 The pan’s ability to completely release food particles (deglaze) adds the intense natural flavor of the meats cooked without the taste of contamination from the less expensive metals and coatings used in the manufacturing of most other pots and pans.

-The chemistry of searing (caramelizing) the outer surface of meat is to cook it when it is nearly room temperature.
+The chemistry of searing (caramelizing) the outer surface of meat is to cook it when it is room temperature.
 When placed into a hot pan, the meat immediately sticks to the pan and the natural salts and sugars in the meat are drawn to the surface along with melting marbleized fat.
-This process not only provides intense flavor to the outer surface of the meat but the melting fat lubricates the pan as the meat is naturally tenderized.
+This process not only provides intense flavor to the outer surface of the meat, but the melting fat lubricates the pan as the meat is naturally tenderized.
 The result, the juices are locked inside, and the meat removes easily from the pans surface when the searing process is complete.
 Secondly, the residue remaining on the pan contains intense natural flavor.
-When meat stock, wine or liquid is added (deglazing), the residue is released to form a complimentary au juice, or simmered down to become an intensely flavored gravy or demy-glace.
+When meat stock, wine or liquid is added (deglazing), the residue is released to form a complimentary au juice or simmered down to become an intensely flavored gravy or demy glace.